eBork1/Projects-Exercises/docs/projects/attack-of-the-clones.md

 1. Create a Pull Request from `dev` into `master`
 2. Confirm code is up to date and works correctly
-3. Post links to your GitHub repo to the Projects and Exercises Slack channel
+3. Post links to your GitHub repo to the Projects Slack channel

 ---